-Note: Evaluate the tracking and laxity of the patella throughout the knee ROM.
-If any adjustments need to be made, back out the femoral screw, make any tension or positioning adjustments and reinsert the screw.
+Note: Evaluate the tracking and tension of the patella throughout the knee ROM.
+If any adjustments need to be made, the TightRope can be cut out.
+Tensioning adjustments can be made, and a BTB TightRope (AR-1588BTB) or BioComposite Interference Screw (AR-1360C) can be used to fixate the graft.